1. Policies and responsibilities

 |---|---|

-| Sustainability, responsible purchasing | Potentially all commitments |
+| Sustainability | All commitments |

-| Environmental and/or social experts | Human rights, workers’ rights including health and safety, the environment |
+| Environmental and social experts | Human rights, workers’ rights (including health and safety,) the environment |

-| Personnel/HR | Workers’ rights including recruitment, industrial relations and health and safety |
+| Personnel/HR | Workers’ rights (including recruitment, industrial relations, health and safety) |

-| Operations, production | Human rights, workers’ rights including health and safety, the environment |
+| Operations, production | Human rights, workers’ rights (including health and safety,) the environment |

-| Legal, compliance, ethics/integrity | Human rights, workers’ rights including employment and industrial relations, business ethics, supplier agreements |
+| Legal/ compliance | Human rights, workers’ rights (including industrial relations), business ethics, supplier agreements |

-| Purchasing, supply chain management, business relations | All commitments, including risk assessments, supplier assessments, contracts and follow-up (through audits and other methods) |
+| Purchasing/supply chain management | All commitments (including risk assessments, supplier assessments, contracts and monitoring) |

-| Community development | Human rights, the environment, community health and safety, stakeholder engagement, disclosure |
+| Community development/stakeholder engagement | Human rights, the environment, community health and safety, stakeholder engagement, disclosure |

-| Risk management | Potentially all commitments |
+| Risk management | All commitments |

 Suggested verifications